 - Unprocessed Foods

 Meat is another safe option if you purchase ones without added sauces.
-When you bring it home, add flavor with gluten-free ingredients that you know are safe.
+When you bring it home, add flavor with gluten-free ingredients you know are safe.
 Seasoned steak with potatoes and salad exemplifies a mighty meal you can still enjoy while staying symptom-free.

 What Not to Eat on a Gluten Free Diet

 How to Avoid Gluten